A unique destination of Caribbean fun.

 Type of Hotel: 5-Star Hotel and Resort

-Number of Rooms: 247 rooms and 1,800 villas.
+Number of Rooms: 310 rooms, suites and premier suites and 2,000 villas.
 A four-seater buggy is provided with all bookings (more if there are more guests) and there is free Wi-Fi in buildings throughout the resort.